alexwlchan/alexwlchan.net/src/_drafts/netlify-redirects.md

 ```

 The `File.foreach(path).with_index(1)` gets me the lines of the file, with their line number as an index.
+I'm starting at `1` so the `lineno` variables match the line numbers I see in my text editor.

 The two `reject` lines are discarding comments and empty lines, respectively.

-The `map` block gets the old path and the new path from each line.
+The `map` block gets the source/target of the redirect from each line.

 This is only a basic parser -- the `_redirects` file has [more options](https://docs.netlify.com/routing/redirects/redirect-options/), like the ability to specify the status code of your redirect, or look for query parameters.
 This code doesn't handle any of that.
 But that's okay, because it only has to parse *my* `_redirects` file and extract a specific set of values.
+I know I have a fairly simple file and this basic implementation is plenty.

 Here's the output of this function on the example above: